ros2/rmw_zenoh/docs/design.md

 A ROS 2 context describes a certain middleware configuration, which can contain 0 or more ROS 2 nodes.
 In `rmw_zenoh_cpp`, a context maps to a Zenoh session, along with a liveliness token for the graph cache and some additional metadata.

+Zenoh allows sessions to be custom configured through a configuration file.
+If otherwise unconfigured, `rmw_zenoh_cpp` uses a [default configuration file](../rmw_zenoh_cpp/config/DEFAULT_RMW_ZENOH_SESSION_CONFIG.json5).
+The user can use a custom configuration by setting the `ZENOH_SESSION_CONFIG_URI` environment variable to point to a valid [Zenoh configuration file](https://github.com/eclipse-zenoh/zenoh/blob/main/DEFAULT_CONFIG.json5).

 ### Related RMW APIs